“A Truly Wonderful Experience”

 Robert always had a plan to change our field, Audiology, for the better – for patients, clients and audiologists.

-Now in his sixties, Robert Beiny continues to be involved at Hearing Healthcare Practice on a daily basis, guiding and challenging us to be better professionals.
+Now in his late sixties, Robert Beiny continues to be involved at Hearing Healthcare Practice on a daily basis, guiding and challenging us to be better professionals.
 He describes his role today:

 It's this view which has propelled Hearing Healthcare Practice to become recognised as leading hearing experts and at the forefront of independent audiology and hearing care in Hertfordshire and the UK.
 Robert concludes: